alexander-cho/tradelens/backend/src/Core/Constants/CompanyMetrics/FilingPrompts/filing-prompts-q.md

 For 'Value' attribute, get the FULL number, instead of rounded one

-'Unit' can be (Dollars, Percent, etc.) where applicable
+'Unit' can be (Dollars, Percent, Units, etc.) where applicable

 Some of the names may show up a little bit differently e.g. "Research And Development" vs "Technology And Product Development"